Integration of Alternative Messaging Providers

 • Content-Type

-Click on the plus symbol to define the entries:
+Click the plus icon to define the entries:

 Accept